When Back Story

 - World of Warcraft: Instead of describing his vision of the destruction of Argus to his friends, Velen shares it telepathically.

 - Played with in Mass Effect.
 The Protheans left behind artifacts that did this to warn of the Reaper threat, but fifty thousand years and incompatible physiology left nothing behind but fractured images and incomplete information that made the newfound messenger sound like a crazy person.
+Naturally that "crazy person" is Commander Shepard.

 - The "official" Transcendence victory in Sid Meier's Alpha Centauri begins with blasting all the knowledge cranked out by Humankind from prehistory to 2600 into Planet's nascent Hive Mind in an attempt to make it intelligent enough to regulate the native life's growth.